 Fig. 10 drag plate caused by adhesion

-Observe the cross-section condition of the waste before, after, left and right.
+Examine the cross-sectional condition of the waste material before, after, to the left and to the right.

-If the shear surface is not uniform, it is the cause of unilateral wear.
+If the shear surface is not consistent, it is the cause of uneven wear.

 Material adhesion, plate dragging

-See Fig. 9 and Fig. 10 for material adhesion and strip plate.
+Please refer to Figures 9 and 10 for information on material adhesion and strip plate.

-Observe the cutting section of waste materials and products.
+Examine the cutting sections of waste materials and finished products.

-Adhesion is easy to occur when the cutting section (bright belt) is too large.
+Adhesion is likely to occur when the cutting section (the bright belt) is too large.

-Adhesion is inevitable in the use of molds.
+Adhesion is a common issue in the use of molds.

-The cause analysis of abnormal adhesion depends on the material, gap, processing procedure, use frequency, etc.
+The root cause of abnormal adhesion can be attributed to factors such as the material, gap, processing procedure, and frequency of use, among others.

-These have a great impact and are necessary conditions for analysis.
+These factors have a significant impact and must be considered in the analysis.

-Therefore, it is necessary to consider the same materials, products, processing procedures and whether the gap causes this kind of phenomenon before the problem occurs.
+Therefore, it is important to consider the same materials, products, processing procedures, and whether the gap could be causing the issue before it arises.